railwayapp/docs/src/docs/tutorials/deploying-a-monorepo.md

 The procedure outlined in this tutorial can easily be adapted to deploy different apps that are contained within a isolated monorepo as well.

+For more information on deploying a shared monorepo check out our <a href="/guides/monorepo#deploying-a-shared-monorepo" target="_blank">guide</a> that explains some of the specific configurations you would need.

 **Objectives**

 In this tutorial, you will learn how to -